liborty/rstats/README.md

 * `comediance`, is a suggested replacement for covariance (matrix).
 It is obtained simply by supplying `covar` with the geometric median instead of the usual centroid.
 Thus zero median vectors are replacing zero mean vectors.

-* similarly, in just one dimension, our `mediancorr` is to replace Pearson's correlation.
-We define median correlation  as cosine of an angle between two zero median vectors (instead of zero mean vectors as per Pearson).
+* similarly, in one dimension, our `mediancorr` is to replace Pearson's correlation.
+We define this *median correlation*  as cosine of an angle between two zero median vectors (instead of Pearson's zero mean vectors).

 *Zero median vectors are generally preferable to the commonly used zero mean vectors.*